skorokithakis/catt/README.md

 version of Google Chrome.
 The display resolution is 1280x720.

 If you want to pass yt-dlp options to catt through the [-y]{.title-ref}
-command-line flag, you need to use yt-dlp\'s [internal option name](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/__init__.py#L620), rather than its command-line name.
+command-line flag, you need to use yt-dlp's [internal option name](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/__init__.py#L620), rather than its command-line name.